Freakazoidile/scripts/README.md

 ### qualys_combine.sh
 This script combines qualys .csv scans that are in the current working directory into a single csv.
 It strips the 'headers' that show the scan time, who ran the scan, etc.

+### web_extractor.sh
+Takes a gnmap file as input and extracts open ports: 80, 443, 8080, 8443 and any port with service containing "http", "https" or "ssl".
+It separates them into 2 files, http_extracted and https_extracted based on port (80 vs 443) or the mention of https, ssl or http.

+### dirb.sh
+This script takes the output of web_extractor.sh as input (http_extracted.txt and https_extracted.txt) and runs dirb against each target.
+It is multithreaded and by default will run 5 processes of dirb. edit to your liking.